2.4.3 Coating Replacement, Solder Mask, BGA Locations

 1. Clean the area.

-3. Scrape solder off the "Dog Bone" section between the BGA pad and connecting via.
+3. Scrape solder off the "Dog Bone" section between the BGA pad and the connecting via.
 (See Figure 1)

 4. Mix the epoxy or replacement coating.

 5. Apply the replacement coating to the board surface as required.(See Figure 2) Apply a thin coating of epoxy to prevent interference with component placement.
-Adding a color agent to the epoxy is not recommended since it may slightly reduce the epoxy strength or adhesion.
+Adding a color agent to the epoxy is not recommended since it may slightly reduce the epoxy's strength or adhesion.

 6. Cure the epoxy per Procedure 2.7 Epoxy Mixing and Handling.
 Provide a full cure time to ensure maximum epoxy strength.

-Caution: Some components may be sensitive to high temperature.
+Caution: Some components may be sensitive to high temperatures.

 Evaluation